nagypeter/weblogic-on-oke-workshop/tutorials/setup.weblogic.kubernetes.dk.md

 ---

-Note: if you need to clone WebLogic Kubernetes Operator v1.1 repository then execute the following commands:
+Note: if you need to clone WebLogic Kubernetes Operator v1.1 repository then execute the following command:

 	git clone https://github.com/oracle/weblogic-kubernetes-operator.git --branch v1.1

 Don't forget to replace your local repository folder location in the following commands.

-Also

 ---